Mengyan Ma Ph.D.

 • Thesis and Dissertation Award Committee in the Human Communication and Technology Division of the National Communication Association (NCA)

-• Program Director of Education Abroad Program "International Advertising in China".
+• Program Co-Director of Education Abroad Program "International Advertising and Public Relations in China"

 Research and Teaching